-The flowers of Clerodendrum philomides have been found to be contain Apigenin and its glycoside.
-The isolated compounds have been duly characterized by chromatographic, technique, study as well as by UV spectral studies.
+The flowers of Clerodendrum philomides have been found to contain Apigenin-7-O-glucoside.
+The isolated compound have been duly characterized by chromatographic technique, study as well as by UV spectral studies.

 The effects of the isolated flavonoid glycoside from the EtOAc fraction of Clerodendrum philomides against wound healing activity have been established.